![]() |

 Therefore, Citroën started adding colour codes to the spare part number, separated by an asterisk.
 Thus, a red dashboard for a Méhari from 1975 has the number 5 459 117*201, whereas the similar green version is named 5 459 117*405.

-This method, though, was not used in all cases at the beginning of the new number series, but grew to be more and more used during the first half of the 1970'es.
+This method, though, was not used in all cases at the beginning of the new number series, but grew to be more and more used during the first half of the 1970s.
 The bonnets for Méhari was in 1971 named 5 405 366, -367, -368 and -369 in the colours red, green, ocre and orange.

 On packages and labels and in some other contexts, Citroën used a slash instead of an asterisk to separate the two parts of the number.
 Some kind of separation was of course necessary in order to make sure that the combined number was not mistaken for a very long spare part number. |

-In the last half of the 1980'es, colour codes changed from three digits to two or three letters.
+In the last half of the 1980s, colour codes changed from three digits to two or three letters.
 This meant that there was no further need for separation between spare part number and colour code.
 A blue switch for the rear wiper on a BX is for instance named 95 634 829 FLE.
 In this case, there is no asterisk or slash to separate the number itself from the colour code FLE, but on the other hand, there is no doubt possible as to what is the spare part number and what is the colour code. |

-This practice of no separator also found its way back into the numbers with 3-digit colour codes, which sometimes appear without asterisk or slah - as one long combined number.
+This practice of no separator also found its way back into the numbers with 3-digit colour codes, which sometimes appear without asterisk or slash - as one long combined number.
 In a few instances, this can lead to confusion and mistakes, but this is not a big problem.
 The real problem with these combined numbers is the how they are sorted and placed in the index of a catalogue or in a price list.
-Parts with colour codes can actually be quite challenging to find sometimes.
+Parts with colour codes can actually be quite challenging to find sometimes. |

-Originally, it we the intention, that parts numbers with colour codes should be sorted in indices and other lists alongside the original spare part number.
+Originally, it was the intention that parts numbers with colour codes should be sorted in indices and other lists alongside the original spare part number.
 An example of this (originally intended) practice can be seen in the CX catalogue MIC 01192 from 1981: |

-It runs totally amuck when if want, for instance, to find all parts in the (Danish) price list around 95 567 646.
-They exist in three different places:
+to find all parts in the (Danish) price list around 95 567 646.

 Colour codes in this system are observed in connection with numbers series 5 000 000, 75 000 000 and 95 000 000, but not in combination with the series 78/79 and the Peugeot series 0000.00.